Herriman, Utah: Education

 Herriman has two high schools, Herriman High School, which opened in 2010, and Mountain Ridge High School, which opened in 2019.
 Herriman also is home to Fort Herriman Middle School and Copper Mountain Middle School.
 Elementary schools include Herriman, Butterfield Canyon, Silvercrest, Blackridge, Bastian, and Ridge View, which also opened in the 2019–2020 school year.
+In addition to the 6 elementary schools serving grades K-6, Juniper Elementary School serves grades 4-6 and was built to relieve crowding at Ridge View.
+Juniper Elementary is also designed to be easily converted into office spaces or a secondary school.
 All the public schools in Herriman are run by the Jordan School District.

 Herriman also is home to five charter schools: Providence Hall High School, Providence Hall Junior High School, Providence Hall Elementary School, and Athlos Academy.
 Another, Advantage Arts Academy, was recently opened on 11800 S.

 Sports

 Herriman is home to the Zions Bank Real Academy, a soccer complex that serves as the training facility for Real Salt Lake of Major League Soccer.
 The complex includes Zions Bank Stadium, a 5,000-seat stadium for MLS Next Pro affiliate Real Monarchs and the Utah Warriors of Major League Rugby.